What Came Before

 In 2017 I started a blog called The Longbox of Darkness, which eventually morphed into a podcast about horror comics.
-I don’t recall exactly how this all happened, but what I do remember is that the podcast planning and production soon ate up all my time and I ended up neglecting the blog.
-I still kept it running by posting episode updates and links related to topics discussed on the show, but this was a sad state of affairs indeed.
-Doing LOD the Podcast was fun, but the effort I put into it took away a lot of my impetus for maintaining the blog, and eventually I let the whole endeavor fall by the wayside.
+I don’t recall exactly how this happened, but I remember that the podcast planning and production soon ate up all my time, and I neglected the blog.
+I kept it running by posting episode updates and links related to topics discussed on the show, but this was a sad state of affairs.
+Doing LOD the Podcast was fun, but the effort I put into it took away a lot of my impetus for maintaining the blog, and eventually, I let the whole endeavor fall by the wayside.

 Except it didn’t.

 Life and a new job got in the way, which left my brand new blog untenanted.
 Even my podcast schedule was affected, such as it was.
-Clearly matters couldn’t remain the way they were, so I took time off to sort things out.
+Matters couldn’t remain as they were, so I took time off to sort things out.
 This turned out to be a great idea.
-In the process of distancing myself from online publishing and content creation I managed to reconnect with family and old friends, and strangely even with my love of the horror genre, which had been in a bad state since about early 2020, truth be told.
+While distancing myself from online publishing and content creation, I managed to reconnect with family and old friends, and strangely even with my love of the horror genre, which had been in a bad state since early 2020.
 The rude intrusion of the pandemic, the loss of family members, and the erosion of professional relationships had made my love for escapism through hobbies seem hollow and worn out.
 I was no longer finding joy in that which, for more than 40 years, had brought me so much pleasure.
 This could not stand.
 Something had to be done.

 My parents were surprisingly open-minded when it came to what my sister and I could and could not read.
 The often raunchy Warren Magazines with their lurid covers were predictably verboten, but everything else was deemed acceptable.
 No matter how scary the covers of Marvel’s Tomb of Dracula, DC’s House of Mystery, or Charlton’s Haunted appeared, my mom would often briefly glance at them while I was reading and simply mutter: “Looks scary.
 Mind you don’t have nightmares.”
 And that was that.
 No comics were ever confiscated (save for a precious half-dozen treasured Vampirellas a friend had given me, but that’s a tale for another day).
 My folks viewed reading as an exercise in broadening the mind, and as long as they weren’t kept up by the nightly jitters, we were allowed to read nearly everything we got our grubby little mitts on.